zoeyjccx/alterego/README.md

-This is the code from Learning R 2019.
+This is my notes on R based on multiple courses